blepsch57/PiInTheSky/README.md

 12/22
-break
+winter break, do nothing

 12/29
-break
+winter break, do nothing

 1/7
-Extra wee  k to catch up on things we didn’t expect
+Extra week to catch up on things we didn’t expect

 1/14